Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Conclusions

 It is worth stressing that some details of the results presented here depend on the specific features of VIPERS and its parent CFHTLS photometric sample.
-Some of these may have been advantageous, but other could have penalised the success of the method.
-For example, the slit-placement constraints in VIPERS limits the ability to target close pairs of galaxies, which introduces a ``shadow'' in the layout of a VIMOS pointing \citep[see Fig. 6 of][]{Guzzo14}, and forces a lower limit in the separation of observable galaxy pairs (see Sect. \ref{sec:method}).
-This means that, in fact, in the present analysis the training sample of NezNet was not ideal, as surely many of the missed angular pairs were also physical pairs.
-This increases our confidence in the obtained results, as it shows that also for samples characterised by small-scale incompleteness, as typical of surveys built using fibre or multi-slit spectrographs, the method still delivers very useful results.
-In the case of the VIPERS data, an interesting exercise in this respect would be to use as training sample the data from the VLT-VIMOS Deep Survey (VVDS) \citep{VVDS}, which used the same spectrograph, but with repeated passes over the same area of 0.5 $\rm{deg}^2$ that substantially mitigate the proximity bias.
+Some of them may have been advantageous, but others could have penalised the success of the method.
+For example, the slit-placement constraints in VIPERS limits the ability to target close galaxy pairs, which introduces a shadow in the layout of a VIMOS pointing \citep[see Fig. 6 of][]{Guzzo14}, and forces a lower limit in the separation of observable galaxy pairs (see Sect. \ref{sec:method}).
+This means that the training sample of NezNet was not ideal in our analysis because surely many of the missed angular pairs were also physical pairs.
+This increases our confidence in the obtained results because it shows that for samples that are characterised by small-scale incompleteness, as is typical of surveys built using fibre or multi-slit spectrographs, the method still also delivers very useful results.
+In the case of the VIPERS data, an interesting exercise in this respect would be to use the data from the VLT-VIMOS Deep Survey (VVDS) \citep{VVDS} as training sample, which used the same spectrograph, but with repeated passes over the same area of 0.5 $\rm{deg}^2$ that substantially mitigate the proximity bias.
 We leave this exercise for a future work.